-2.3.2.1 Entry Subclass: Junction
+2.3.2.2 Entry Subclass: Junction

 The VFDS Junction class is an abstract class that is a direct subclass of Entry.
-It appends one method to the structural definition of Entry:
+It appends one method to the structural definition of Entry.

-Method: getTargetURLs
+Method: getTargets

-Returns at least one URL that identifies the target resource for the VFDS junction represented by this object.
+Returns at least one String, typically a URL, that identifies the target resource for the VFDS junction represented by this object.
 The URL syntax must comply with RFC 1738.